blloop/weeklies-alpha/README.md

 ### v1.0:

-Initial Release with Standard Features!
+Initial Release, Basic Features!

-* Simple event adding and editing with a simple UI dialog
+* Simple event handling with easy to use UI
+* Add, modify, and delete events with ease
-* Options to use military time and 4 different accent colors
+* Choose between 4 accent colors with an option for 24 hour time

 ### Upcoming Changes